The science and astronomy behind the shortest day of the year

-In 2020 the winter solstice will occur on Monday 21 December.
-The 2019 winter solstice was on Sunday 22 December.
+In 2023 the winter solstice will occur on Friday 22 December.

 Since the Earth is tilted on its axis, the arc the Sun moves through during the day will rise and fall across the year as the Earth’s pole points either towards or away from the Sun.

-The actual moment of the solstice in 2020 will occur around 10.02am in the UK, but most people concentrate on the whole solstice day, which has been recognised by holidays and festivals in many cultures all over the world.
+The actual moment of the solstice in 2023 will occur at 3:27am GMT in the UK, but most people concentrate on the whole solstice day, which has been recognised by holidays and festivals in many cultures around the world.

 The shortest day lasts 7 hours 49 minutes and 42 seconds in London.
-This means that the length of day during the winter solstice is 8 hours, 48 minutes and 38 seconds shorter than the summer solstice.
+This means that the length of the day during the winter solstice is 8 hours, 49 minutes shorter than the summer solstice.

 After the shortest day, the days start getting longer and the nights shorter.
 At the spring and autumnal equinoxes the day and night hours are around the same length, each lasting around 12 hours.
 The number of daylight hours peaks at summer solstice.